Pro-Ukraine militias stage attack on Russian border regions

 Russia's FSB said that since Sunday it had repelled a number of attempted cross-border attacks in the Belgorod and Kursk regions, in a statement cited by Russian state media.

-Another pro-Kyiv paramilitary group, the Russian Volunteer Corps, also said it had attacked across the border and posted night-vision video showing its troops engaged in a firefight.
+Another pro-Kyiv paramilitary group, the Russian Volunteer Corps, posted night-vision video on Tuesday purporting to show its troops engaged in a firefight.

+A spokesman for Ukraine's military intelligence, Andriy Yusov, said that the Russian volunteer groups were not acting under orders from Kyiv by launching the assault.

+But he added that the attacks showed "the Kremlin is once again not in control of the situation in Russia."

-The Russian Volunteer Corps and the Freedom of Russia Legion claimed responsibility for a string of raids into the Belgorod region in May and June 2023, in which they saidthey had taken control of several border settlements after attacking and breaking through a border checkpoint.
+The Russian Volunteer Corps and the Freedom of Russia Legion said they conducted a string of raids into the Belgorod region in May and June 2023, claiming to have taken temporary control of several settlements after breaking through a border checkpoint.

-In March last year, Russia launched a wave of retaliatory missile strikes on Ukraine after it said a sabotage group killed civilians in an attack on the Bryansk border region.
+In March last year, Russia launched a wave of retaliatory missile strikes on Ukraine after it said a sabotage group killed civilians in the Bryansk border region.

-In December, the Freedom of Russia Legion said it had launched a cross-border attack in the Belgorod region.
+A spokesperson for the political wing of the Freedom of Russia Legion told AFP on Tuesday the attack was timed to coincide with Russia's March 15-17 presidential elections.

+"This is not an election at all.
+It is the next stage of a usurpation of power, the formation of Putin's dictatorship under the guise of elections," spokesman Alexei Baranovsky said.

-The apparent border incursion came hours after Kyiv launched one of its most significant drone attacks on Russia so far in the two-year conflict.
+The cross-border attack came as Kyiv launched one of its most significant drone strikes on Russia so far in the two-year war.

-The attacks appeared to hit two energy sites, including one of the country's largest oil refineries some 800 kilometres (500 miles) from the border.
+Two Russian energy sites, including one of the country's largest oil refineries some 800 kilometres (500 miles) from the border, were hit overnight, Russian officials said.

 Ukraine has claimed responsibility for a wave of drone strikes and blasts at Russian energy sites in recent months, justifying the attacks as legitimate targeting of infrastructure sites used to fuel the invasion.